 Will I be struck by lightning?

-Many people who are thinking of attending a church for the first time often believe that they can’t because they are not perfect or that they are just too “bad” for church or even its too late.
+Many people who are thinking of attending a church for the first time often believe that they can’t because they are not perfect or that they are just too “bad” for church.

 What should I wear?